Global Forum on Migration and Development (GFMD)

 GFMD Business Mechanism , co-coordinated by the International Organization of Employers (IOE) and the World Economic Forum Global Future Council on Migration (WEF GFCM).

-January 11-15, 2021, Dubai, the United Arab Emirates, the Thirteenth Meeting of the Global Forum on Migration and Development "The Future of Human Mobility: Innovative Partnerships for Sustainable Development".
+January 18-26, 2021, Virtual Event , the Thirteenth Meeting of the Global Forum on Migration and Development "The Future of Human Mobility: Innovative Partnerships for Sustainable Development".

-December 5-7, 2018, Marrakesh, Morocco, the Eleventh Meeting of the Global Forum on Migration and Development “Honouring International Commitments to Unlock the Potential of All Migrants for Development”.
+December 5-7, 2018, Marrakesh, Morocco, the Eleventh Meeting of the Global Forum on Migration and Development "Honoring International Commitments to Unlock the Potential of All Migrants for Development".

 June 28-30, 2017, Berlin, Germany, the Tenth Meeting of the Global Forum on Migration and Development “Towards a Global Social Contract on Migration and Development”.